 |More than $15,000||30%|

-A T4A will be issued with your payment to show how much additional income you have received and how much tax you have paid.
+A T4A will be mailed to you the following February to show how much additional income you have received and how much tax you have paid.
 The amount of tax withheld will be based only on the value of this payment.
 When added to your employment income for the year, you may be required to pay additional tax when you file your income tax return the following year.
 Read more about Income Taxes.

 If you are living outside of Canada when you receive funds from the Plan, the amount withheld will depend on that country's income tax rates.